heyphilllie/theTechBookRepo/README.md

 # theTechBookRepo
-A miscellany of must-read books in Tech, for programmers, developers and managers.
+A miscellany of must-read books for programmers - developers and anyone interested in a good tech book.

+The goal of this page is to make you a more proficient developer.
+You'll find only books that other developers found truly inspiring - or that have been become timeless classics.

-Books in each category are cataloged by titel, author, and year of publication.
+Books in each category are cataloged by categroy, title, author, edition, and year of publication.
 If applicable, sub-categories are added to main category.

     - Titel
     - Author